Aesenaliev/MarketingAnalytics/README.md

 ## Conclusion
 From the analytics and visualizations, I could now answer the key business questions.

 -- 1. Email is seen with the best ROI, followed by Search Engine, Display Ads, and finally Social Media.
-Investment gains favorably compared to cost for email.
+Investment gains favorably compared to cost for email. <br />
--- 2. The marketing channel with the highest average conversion rate is Email.
+-- 2. The marketing channel with the highest average conversion rate is Email. <br />
--- 3. Email had the lowest cost per conversion rate across the channels.
+-- 3. Email had the lowest cost per conversion rate across the channels. <br />
--- 4. The lowest cost per click by channel is Display Ads.
+-- 4. The lowest cost per click by channel is Display Ads. <br />
 -- 5. The conversions rates tend to the best when the cost for deployment was around $500-999.
-When the cost was greater the conversion rates were lower, but that may be skewed due to the little volume of deployment attempts at >$1000.
+When the cost was greater the conversion rates were lower, but that may be skewed due to the little volume of deployment attempts at >$1000. <br />
--- 6. Conversion rates were better over time for display ads, worse for social media, and stayed the same for email and search engine.
+-- 6. Conversion rates were better over time for display ads, worse for social media, and stayed the same for email and search engine. <br />
--- Email and search engine did get better around month 5 and 4, respectfully, but returned to its original conversion rate after the 6th month.
+-- Email and search engine did get better around month 5 and 4, respectfully, but returned to its original conversion rate after the 6th month. <br />
--- 7. Profit has remained relatively the same, but in particular month 5 was a really good month. $225,000 in profit.
+-- 7. Profit has remained relatively the same, but in particular month 5 was a really good month. $225,000 in profit. <br />